MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/exception-rules-framework.md

 ## Feature details

 Desktop flow execution results together with their statuses are automatically stored in a Dataverse table named *process* (flowsession is the internal name) which allows us to build custom solutions that further process its data in automation.
-A common use case is to automatically turn off a parent cloud flow if its child desktop flow reports three consecutive errors, including the same error code such as *WindowsIdentityIncorrect* or *NoUnlockedActiveSessionForAttended*, etc.
+A common use case is to automatically turn off a parent cloud flow if its child desktop flow reports three consecutive errors, including the same error code, such as *WindowsIdentityIncorrect* or *NoUnlockedActiveSessionForAttended*.

 ### Components